 Rules of Formula 1

-Drivers must wear helmets, HANS, and race suits specifically designed for F1 races.
+Drivers must wear helmets, shoes, gloves, HANS devices, and race suits specifically designed for F1 races.

-F1 Race circuits are approx. between 2.7 miles and 3.6 miles.
+F1 race circuits are between approximately three and seven miles.

-After two hours of green-flag racing, if the allotted race distance has not yet been completed, first place is awarded to the driver that is in the lead.
+After two hours of green-flag racing, if the allotted race distance has not yet been completed, first place is awarded to the driver in the lead.

 If more than two laps but less than 75% of the race is completed due to race suspension, and the race cannot be resumed, the top drivers receive reduced points based on how much of the race has been completed.